rantav/flask-restful-swagger/README.md

             }
         }

+# If you are using custom input types with flask-restful RequestParser, then
+# you will probably want to let swagger know what type they are
+@swagger.swagger_type('boolean')
+def my_boolean(value):
+    """ "0", 0, "false", "1", 1, "true" query params are bool"""
+    value = str(value).lower()
+    if value == 'true' or value == '1':
+        return True
+    if value == 'false' or value == '0':
+        return False
+    raise ValueError("Invalid literal for my_boolean(): {}".format(value))

-# And in order to close the loop with flask-restify you'd also need to tell flask-restify to @marshal_with the same list of fields when defining your methods.
+# And in order to close the loop with flask-restful you'd also need to tell
+# flask-restful to @marshal_with the same list of fields when defining your methods.
 # Example:

 @marshal_with(TodoItemWithResourceFields.resource_fields)